 Memorial Ethics

-I return to this concept in an essay, still in progress, focusing on the Shanghai Jewish Refugees Museum, one of whose sections is ‘The Journey of Hope’.
+I return to this concept in an essay, forthcoming in Memory Studies (19.4, 2026), focusing on the Shanghai Jewish Refugees Museum, one of whose sections is ‘The Journey of Hope’.
 Entitled ‘Towards a Memorial Ethics of Hope: The Shanghai Jewish Refugees Museum’, the essay extends my previous reflection by taking as a point of departure the curators’ strategy to bring into the visible an ethics of hope which invokes a community and is future-oriented.

 get in touch